software-students-spring2025/2-web-app-anything/README.md

 ## User stories

-User stories can be found as issues in our team's [here](./user-stories.md).
+User stories can be found as issues in our team's [Issues page](https://github.com/software-students-spring2025/2-web-app-anything/issues?q=is%3Aissue%20) or in [this file](./user-stories.md).

 ## Steps necessary to run the software